-Nevertheless, since 2000 poverty in the Republic has increased significantly as a result of high inflation, the slowing economy and an increase in the unemployment rate.
-According to data from the Ministerio de Economía, Planificación y Desarrollo (Ministry of Economy, Planning and Development), approximately 30.05% of the population lived below the national poverty line in 2016, as compared to 32.0% in 2000.
-Approximately 6.0% of Dominicans lived below the national extreme poverty line in 2016, as compared to 8.1% in 2000.
-Poverty was reduced considerably in 2015 and 2016, reaching 30.5% in 2016, a drop of 10.7 percentage points from 41.2% in 2013.
-Among the factors that explain the reduction are the Government support to micro and small enterprises (through financing and Government procurement) and increased public investment in the construction of schools.
+From 2014 to 2018, poverty was reduced considerably.
+According to data published by the Ministerio de Economía, Planificación y Desarrollo (Ministry of Economy, Planning and Development), in 2018, approximately 23.0% of the population lived below the national poverty line, as compared to 34.8% in 2014, and 2.9% of the population lived below the national extreme poverty line, as compared to 7.7% in 2014.
+Among the factors that explain the reduction are the Government support to micro and small enterprises (through financing and Government) and increased public investment in the construction of schools.